HAProxy receiver

 The HAProxy receiver generates metrics by polling periodically the HAProxy process through a dedicated socket or HTTP URL.
 The supported pipeline type is metrics.
 See Process your data with pipelines for more information.

-Note: Out-of-the-box dashboards and navigators aren’t supported for the HAProxy receiver yet, but are planned for a future release.
+Note: Out-of-the-box dashboards and navigators aren’t supported for the HAProxy receiver yet.

 receivers: